 Every year, the EU designates two cities or regions in Europe as “Cultural Capitals”.
-Capital of Culture 2018 is, besides the Dutch city Leeuwarden, Valletta, the capital of the island Malta.
+Capital of Culture 2018 was, besides the Dutch city Leeuwarden, Valletta, the capital of the island Malta.

 Europe’s smallest capital on Malta

 With a size of only 360 m² and a population of 430,000, Malta is the smallest country in the European Union, but its capital is really compact with only 6,000 inhabitants.
 All the more reason to fly to Malta.

 The city of Valletta, whose Maltese name is Il-Belt, was founded in 1566 by the Knights of the Order of Malta and, due to its unique architecture, was declared a UNESCO World Heritage Site in 2005.
 In the high alleys of the old town you can stroll around and the distinctively colorful wooden balconies make a wonderful photo scene.

 Due to its favourable location, at the crossing of two sea routes, the small island was always hotly contested.
 In defence against the strong Ottoman Empire, the strongest fortress in the entire Mediterranean region was built there.

 Last but not least, it is thanks to the knights that Maltese history has been so enriched over time.
 They brought the Baroque to Malta, which is still indispensable today.
 They were sons of important Catholic noble families, the crème de la crème of society at that time.

 In fact, there is hardly any other place in Europe where so many original testimonies of the Middle Ages can be found as in the smallest capital of Europe on the Mediterranean island of Malta.

 Today it is a melting pot of mentalities and is shaped by so many cultures that a colourful mixture has emerged that enchants.
 Since Malta was a British colony until 1964, left side driving is still in progress.